-According to the World Bank, around 702 million people worldwide live on less than US$1.90 a day.
+Over 700 million people worldwide live on less than US$1.90 a day.
 For those in extreme poverty, it is difficult or impossible to secure adequate food and shelter, let alone access to education and basic health care.
 The global poor and politically disenfranchised — namely women and girls, and racial and sexual minorities — are particularly vulnerable to the effects of conflicts, natural disasters, and climate change.

 The solution: coordinated action

 The causes and effects of global poverty are complicated and interlocking, so the best way to bring about real change is to implement multifaceted, broad solutions to the root causes and ramifications of poverty.
 These include long-term development, emergency and disaster relief, as well as political advocacy for structural change.